cyan1650/BLESniffer_Python/README.md

 # Python API for Bluefruit LE Sniffer

-This repository contains the Python API for Adafruit's Bluefruit LE Sniffer, and our easy to use API wrapper.
+This repository contains the Python API for Nordic's BLE Sniffer, and easy to use API wrapper.

 It has been tested on the following platforms using Python 2.7: